cyb3rxp/awesome-soc/README.md

 ## Harden SOC environment
 * Implement hardening measures on SOC workstations, servers, and IT services that are used (if possible).
    * e.g.: [CIS](https://www.cisecurity.org/), [Microsoft Security Compliance Toolkit](https://www.microsoft.com/en-us/download/details.aspx?id=55319)
+* Put the SOC assets in a separate AD forest, as [forest is the AD security boundary](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/gathering-information-about-your-active-directory-deployment)
+* Create a disaster recovery plan for the SOC assets and resources.

 # Appendix